SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 8. - *Chilling Hex* ©

-As a bonus action, you cause frost to swirl around a target cursed by your Hexblade's Curse, dealing cold damage to each of your enemies within 5 feet of the target.
+As a bonus action, you cause frost to swirl around a cursed target, dealing cold damage to each of your enemies within 5 feet of the target.
 The cold damage equals your Charisma modifier (minimum of 1).

 # 9. - *Cloak of Flies* ©